Recurring Challenges happen again and again on a predictable schedule. They are ideal for weekly, monthly, or daily competitions.

 Optionally display your Challenge on an Ambition TV.

-Select the respective TV(s) you'd like your Challenge to appear on.
+Select the respective TV(s) you'd like your Challenge to appear on from the Available list.

-Select an End Date from the End Date dropdown if you'd like the slide to stop being displayed at a specific point in time.
+Optionally select a Start and End Date from the respective dropdown if you'd like the slide to being being displayed and/or stop being displayed at a specific point in time.

-Participants will be notified via email before the Challenge begins, and can track progress via Dashboards.
+Participants will be notified via email before the Challenge begins, and track progress via Dashboards.
+Don't forget to include this Challenge on a TV slide for added visibility and competition.